 We recommend that the Town develop an internal procedures manual.
 The document should be written in sufficient detail so that a new person unfamiliar with systems and processes would have the ability to complete critical tasks.

-Status - As we noted in the prior year, the Treasurer's office has successfully completed their procedures manual.
-However, critical financial departments like the collector and accountant are still in the process of addressing this issue.
+Status - Critical financial departments like the collector and accountant are still in the process of addressing this issue.